Reports

 Source: Google Maps

 At landfall, Hurricane Laura was a high-end Category 4 storm with winds reaching 150 mph, tied as the strongest hurricane to make landfall in Louisiana.
 As expected, the storm’s intensity decreased as it drove inland but Lake Charles, which sits 30 miles inland, still reported a gust of 137 mph.
 Though Lake Charles was battered by extremely high winds and 4 feet of storm surge, luckily, the bulk of the predicted and “unsurvivable” 15- to 20-foot storm surge occurred in less populated wetlands.
 Sadly, 15 people still lost their lives — with more than half of those succumbing to carbon monoxide poisoning related to the use of portable generators due to power outages.
-The images below show the devastation suffered across both residential and commercial neighborhoods in Lake Charles:

 In order to better understand the scope and depth of property damage caused by Hurricane Laura, we ran our property change detection engine across roughly 30,000 homes in Lake Charles, looking specifically at roof damage, via measurable degradation in Cape’s proprietary Roof Condition Rating, as well as changes in tree coverage.
 This analysis was created by comparing pre- and post-event imagery captured by our partner, Nearmap, in the days following landfall.